-CATHARINE GRANT MEMORIAL PRIZE: This prize of \$100.00 was available for the first time in the spring of 1955.
+CATHERINE GRANT MEMORIAL PRIZE: This prize of \$100.00 will be available for the first time in the spring of 1955.
 It will be given for the best landscape.
-This prize has been made possible by funds set up through the sale of paintings from a memorial exhibition of the work of Catharine Grant, held in the Academy in the fall of 1954, and from special contributions from her friends to this fund.
+This prize has been made possible by funds set up through the sale of paintings from a memorial exhibition of the work of Catherine Grant, held in the Academy in the fall of 1954, and from special contributions from her friends to this fund.